PreEmptive logo

 For users: Given these lower levels of protection, as a group, are Xamarin.Android apps potentially less secure than Android Java apps?

-For developers: Will Xamarin developers that forego security practices broadly embraced by the majority of Android developers be penalized?
+For developers: Will Xamarin developers who forego security practices broadly embraced by most Android developers be penalized?

 The answer, quite simply, is Dotfuscator Professional.
-The de facto standard for .NET app protection since Visual Studio 2003 has been significantly expanded to include lightning fast Xamarin project integration and now includes anti-tamper and rooted device detection and defense injection.
-That’s right, with injection, there is no coding required to get the same powerful runtime checks that Java developers have been using.
+The de facto standard for .NET app protection since Visual Studio 2003 has been significantly expanded to include lightning-fast Xamarin project integration and now includes anti-tamper and rooted device detection and defense injection.
+That’s right: With injection, no coding is required to get the same powerful runtime checks that Java developers have been using.